Last Updated on August 22, 2022

 Tolo Lela Village

 Less frequented because hard to reach, the people here are very welcoming and will want to interact with you.

 This one is definitively worth a trip if you’re looking for a more authentic experience.
 There is no road to it, the starting point for the hike is in Pauleni, 45km from Bajawa.
 The path is really steep, in the middle of the rainforest, you’ll need to walk for about 90 minutes.
 You will need to hire a guide, it can be done as a day trip, but you can also choose to spend the night there.

 There are many more villages to explore, just follow the signs along the main roads, and you’ll find plenty of less-visited villages.

-This spring is truly amazing, there, a super hot stream meets a cold stream, they unit together, making it the perfect temperature.
-There’s a small shop there where you can buy coffee and noodles.
+This spring is truly amazing.
+There, a super hot stream meets a cold stream, they join, making it the perfect temperature.
+There’s a small shop where you can buy coffee and noodles.
 You can find the spring about 6 km away from Bena, there’s a sign on the right with a small area where you can park.